vitejs/vite/docs/config/index.md

 - **Type:** `string`

   Restrict files that could be served via `/@fs/`.
-Acessing files outside this directory will result a 403.
+Accessing files outside this directory will result in a 403.

   Default to [project root](/guide/#index-html-and-project-root).